Chapter 2

 Five

-nights ago, at the Cafe Damberd, they were sharing a bill with the
+nights ago at the Cafe Damberd, they shared a bill with the

-of phlegm and equally popular with the knowledgeable Damberd crowd.
+of phlegm and equally popular with the knowledgeable and appreciative Damberd crowd.

 somewhat other-worldly to say the least.
 The Night of The Living